 - F. The Company has not recognised taxable temporary differences associated with investment in subsidiaries as deferred tax liabilities.
-As of December 31, 2022 and 2021, the amounts of temporary difference unrecognised as deferred tax liabilities were \$222,352 and \$396,013, respectively. - G. The Company's income tax returns through 2017 have been assessed and approved by the Tax Authority. - H. In 2021, the Group adjusted the dividend policy of the subgroup, Silver Star Developments Ltd. The surplus earnings might be remitted in the subsequent years.
-Thus, the Group recognised deferred tax liabilities amounting to \$6,320,715 in 2021.
+As of December 31, 2023 and 2022, the amounts of temporary difference unrecognised as deferred tax liabilities were \$232,914 and \$222,352, respectively. - G. The Company's income tax returns through 2018 have been assessed and approved by the Tax Authority.

-(31) Earnings per share

-For the year ended December 31, 2022

-Weighted average number of ordinary shares outstanding Earnings per share

-Amo ount after tax (shares in thousands) (in dollars)

-Basic earnings per share

-Profit attributable to ordinary

-shareholders of the parent \$ 9,294,214 1,197,306 \$7.76

-Diluted earnings per share -

-Profit attributable to ordinary

-shareholders of the parent \$ 9,294,214

-Less: Effect of dilutive potential

-common stocks issued by investee

-companies (11,811)

-Assumed conversion of all dilutive

-potential ordinary shares 394

-Net income attributable to common

-stockholders plus dilutive effect of

-common stock equivalents \$ 9,282,403 1,197,700 \$ 7.75

-For the year ended December 31, 2021

-Weighted average number of ordinary

-Am ount after tax shares outstanding (shares in thousands) Earnings per share (in dollars)
+(32) Earnings per share

-Basic earnings per share

-Profit attributable to ordinary

-shareholders of the parent \$ 11,960,937 1,195,178 \$10.01

-Diluted earnings per share

-Profit attributable to ordinary

-shareholders of the parent \$ 11,960,937

-Less: Effect of dilutive potential

-common stocks issued by investee

-companies (52,426)

-Assumed conversion of all dilutive

-potential ordinary shares 360

-Net income attributable to common stockholders plus dilutive effect of

-common stock equivalents \$ 11,908,511 1,195,538 \$9.96
+For the year ended December 3 1, 2023 Amount after tax Weighted average number of ordinary shares outstanding (shares in thousands) Earnings per share (in dollars) Basic earnings per share Profit attributable to ordinary shareholders of the parent Diluted earnings per share \$ 1,783,630 1,201,931 \$ 1.48 Profit attributable to ordinary shareholders of the parent Less: Effect of dilutive potential common stocks issued by investee \$ 1,783,630 companies Assumed conversion of all dilutive (23,786) potential ordinary shares Employees' compensation Net income attributable to common - 97 stockholders plus dilutive effect of common stock equivalents \$ 1,759,844 1,202,028 \$1.46 For the year ended December 3 1, 2022 Amount after tax Weighted average number of ordinary shares outstanding (shares in thousands) Earnings per share (in dollars) Basic earnings per share Profit attributable to ordinary shareholders of the parent Diluted earnings per share \$ 9,294,214 1,197,306 \$ 7.76 Profit attributable to ordinary shareholders of the parent \$ 9,294,214 Less: Effect of dilutive potential common stocks issued by investee companies Assumed conversion of all dilutive (11,811) Assumed conversion of all dilutive potential ordinary shares Employees' compensation Net income attributable to common stockholders plus dilutive effect of 394 common stock equivalents \$ 9,282,403 1,197,700 \$ 7.75